nktice/AMD-AI/ROCm-7-dev.md

 sudo ./configure --enable-optimizations
 sudo make altinstall -j
 ```
+Now we have python3.10 installed and it is ready to use for SD programs...

 That is the magic to get that python version onto the system - that is essential for to get A1111 or forge UI up.